alfadelta10010/verification/notes6.md

 > :warning: Refer slides for code, procedure
 - Ref works both directions (inout), both as input and as output
 - Advantage: When we want to pass large sized arrays to methods, we usually use ref direction
+- `ref` direction tells not to allocate memory in stack for the variable
 - Disadvantage: Since ref is visible, a write (change) on the vale of ref will trigger the blocks waiting on it
 - To overcome this, we can set it as `const ref`, to be used for read-only operations in methods